Structure-preserving Lift & Learn: Scientific machine learning for nonlinear conservative partial differential equations: Numerical results

 We build a training dataset consisting of FOM snapshots from $t=0$ to $t=4$.
 For test dataset, we consider FOM snapshots from $t=4$ to $t=5$ (predicting 25\% outside training data) to study the generalization capability of the learned ROMs.
 Due to the non-canonical nature of KGZ equations, the HOpInf with spDEIM approach is not applicable to this example.
 Therefore, we only consider structure-preserving Lift \& Learn ROMs and structure-preserving intrusive lifting ROMs for this numerical example.

 In Figure~\ref{fig:kgz_state}, we compare the relative state error of the structure-preserving Lift \& Learn approach against the intrusive lifting approach for the complex-valued scalar field $\psi(x,y,t)$ and the real-valued scalar field $\phi (x,y,t)$.
 For training data, the relative state error comparison for $\psi$ in Figure~\ref{fig:state_train_phi} shows that the quadratic ROMs obtained via structure-preserving Lift \& Learn and intrusive lifting achieve similar accuracy up to $6r=60$.
 For $6r>60$, we observe that the state error for $\psi$ levels off in the training data regime for the structure-preserving Lift \& Learn ROMs.
 In Figure~\ref{fig:state_test_phi}, both nonintrusive and intrusive ROMs exhibit similar accuracy in the test data regime for $\psi$.
 The relative state error comparison for $\phi$ in Figure~\ref{fig:state_train_phi} shows that structure-preserving Lift \& Learn ROMs and intrusive lifting ROMs achieve similar accuracy in the training data regime for all reduced dimensions except $6r=90$.
-For $6r=90$, we observe that the learned quadratic ROM encounters conditioning issues during numerical time integration.
-In Figure~\ref{fig:state_test_phi}, we observe that both approaches fail to achieve relative state error below $10^{-1}$ for $\phi$ in the test data regime.
+For $6r=90$, we observe that the learned quadratic ROM encounters conditioning issues during numerical time integration.\footnote{We investigated adding a Tikhonov-type regularization term to the learning problem for $6r=90$ as is commonly done in unconstrained Operator Inference~\cite{mcquarrie2021data}.
+However, this did not lead to improved accuracy or stability in our numerical experiments.
+Since the proposed structure-preserving Lift \& Learn formulation enforces hard constraints derived from the underlying physics, it already provides physics-based regularization and additional regularization may therefore be ineffective.} In Figure~\ref{fig:state_test_phi}, we observe that both approaches fail to achieve relative state error below $10^{-1}$ for $\phi$ in the test data regime.

 In Figure~\ref{fig:proj_q}, we show the time evolution of the projection error in $\psi$ and $\phi$, which illustrates that the basis matrix provides accurate approximations with relative error below $10^{-2}$ for both field variables in the training data regime.
 However, the basis matrix yields substantially higher projection error in the test data regime with relative error higher than $10^{-1}$ for both $\psi$ and $\phi$ at $t=5$.
 This growth in the projection error is due to the transport-dominated nature of the problem.
 Notwithstanding the substantial projection error growth outside the training data regime, the energy error comparison in Figure~\ref{fig:energy} shows that both structure-preserving Lift \& Learn and intrusive lifting yield quadratic ROMs with bounded FOM energy error in the training data regime.